Top scorers in the Premier League: who will win the Golden Boot 2019/20? - Mash Viral

-Top scorers in the Premier League are fighting for position in the second half of the season.
+Top scorers in the Premier League fight for position in the second half of the season.

 Last season’s Golden Boot Award was distributed in three ways by African trio Sadio Mane, Mohamed Salah and Pierre-Emerick Aubameyang.